ezcatdb/molbiol_lung_corpus-guidelines/_event/Artificial_process.md

 order: 0
 ---

-This event describes 'Artificial process', which is usually experimental procedures.
+This event describes 'Artificial processes', which are usually experimental procedures/medical treatments.

 The following words/phrases can be triggers for this event:
 - treat/treatment